jasoneppink/FluxVision/README.md

   ```
 3. Copy all files into your home directory (usually /home/pi/).

-4. Update "config.txt" with your playlist ID, mute and unmute times, and use of ticker
+4. Update "config.txt" with your playlist ID and other details.

 5. Add this line to /etc/rc.local so FluxVision starts at boot (change directory if necessary):